Shell Mold Casting Advantages, Disadvantages & Process

 What is the difference between shell mold casting and sand casting?

-Shell mold casting requires specific equipment, while sand casting can be done manually as well.
+' Shell mold casting necessitates specialized equipment, while sand casting can often be done manually.

 Advantages and disadvantages for Shell Mold Casting